xpepermint/express-vue-builder/README.md

 <img src="logo.png" height="60" style="margin-bottom: 20px" />

-This package provides [Vue.js](http://vuejs.org) middlewares for [express.js](http://expressjs.com).
-It includes a development server for client-side application rendering with support for hot module replacement and server-side application rendering utils.
+This package provides [Vue.js](http://vuejs.org) middlewares for [Express.js](http://expressjs.com).
+It includes a development server for client-side and server-side application rendering with support for hot module replacement and server-side application rendering utils for production.

-This is an open source package for [Vue.js](http://vuejs.org/).
+This is an open source package for [Vue.js](http://vuejs.org/) and [Express.js](http://expressjs.com).
 The source code is available on [GitHub](https://github.com/xpepermint/express-vue-builder) where you can also find our [issue tracker](https://github.com/xpepermint/express-vue-builder/issues).

 ## Related Projects

 * [vue-webpack](https://github.com/xpepermint/vue-webpack): Webpack configuration object generator for Vue.js.
-* [vue-builder](https://github.com/xpepermint/express-vue-builder): Server-side and client-side rendering for Vue.js.
+* [vue-builder](https://github.com/xpepermint/vue-builder): Server-side and client-side rendering for Vue.js.

 ## Install